deib-polimi/cpim-library/README.md

 Once you have successfully created the backend , you will need to instruct Glassfish in order to interact with the newly created database through MySQL.
 To do this you will need :

-• create on a Glassfish JDBC connection to the MySQL server
+• create on Glassfish two JDBC connection to the two created databases

-• create two resources on Glassfish JDBC to use the two databases created
+• create a resources on Glassfish JDBC to use the  databases created for the table service

 Mail Service